julianolm/SYSCAD/readme.md

-SYSCAD project from youtube chanel of Margeylsson Ribeiro
+SYSCAD project from Margeylsson Ribeiro's youtube chanel.

 Developing a Desktop Aplication (PySide2/PyQT) for a generic user administration system.